What Happens After a Transcriber Completes Training?

 As mentioned above, an experienced transcriber makes an ideal mentor for a new transcriber.
 We encourage that paid time be provided to both the new transcriber and the experienced transcriber for mentoring sessions.
 These sessions should be frequent at first, and then continue on a regular monthly basis as the new transcriber becomes more experienced.

-If an experienced transcriber is not available to mentor the new transcriber, the site service coordinator should act as the mentor, guided by the Transcript Analysis Checklist and the Service Coordinator's Handbook.
+If an experienced transcriber is not available to mentor the new transcriber, the site service coordinator should act as the mentor, guided by the Transcript Analysis Checklist.

 Good education and solid learning of the basic skills needed by a transcriber are only the first steps in providing high-quality speech-to-text services to consumers.
 Each site and each service provider should regularly monitor the quantity and quality of information provided by transcribers to students and other readers.

 We provide several tools for objective measurement of a transcriber's skills.
-These include the Self-Test of abbreviation use (a built-in feature of the TypeWell Transcriber software), the Transcript Analysis Checklist, and the Goals and Strategies page.Read more: Quality Assurance
+These include the Self-Test of abbreviation use (a built-in feature of the TypeWell Transcriber software), the Transcript Analysis Checklist, and the Goals and Strategies page (provided to the transcriber during training).

 We strongly encourage every site and every independent contractor to develop policies and procedures related to the smooth running of their TypeWell support service program.
 Those policies should be explicitly communicated in writing to the transcriber, instructors, students, parents (in pre-college settings) and all others involved in the service delivery.